June 19, 2019

-Plantar fasciitis occurs when excessive stress and pressure cause the connective tissue at the bottom of the foot (the plantar fascia) to stretch, tear, and become inflamed.
-When this happens, every step can cause intense pain for men and women.
+Plantar fasciitis happens when excessive stress and pressure cause the connective tissue at the bottom of your foot (known as the plantar fascia) to stretch, tear, or become inflamed.
+This condition can result in considerable pain, particularly when you place pressure on your feet.

 Diagnosis of Plantar Fasciitis

-- Find out how much tenderness and swelling you have in your foot
+- Assess how much tenderness and swelling you have in your foot.

 Can Walking Make Plantar Fasciitis Worse?

 Placing too much pressure on your feet may exacerbate your symptoms.
 While you cannot avoid walking altogether, there are ways to minimize your discomfort.
 Some things that can make plantar fasciitis pain worse include: